UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 or alter the `submit_job_template.sbatch` template file and then re-run `setupSLURM.R` as above.

-This creates a data frame, saved as an `.rds` file in each folder on the public repo.
+This creates a data frame, saved as a `output_ID.rds` file in each folder on the public repo (where `ID` is replaced with the unique identifier from your `setupSLURM.R` script).
 Once all these jobs have completed, you may want to run a script to collate these results together in one data frame or file for ease of downloading / querying.
 To this end there are two auxiliary files: `collateSum.R` and `collateSumSQL.R`.

-**Important**: the former collates all the summaries into a single `.csv` file that is stored in the main repo e.g. `/gws/nopw/j04/covid19/public/wave0/raw_outputs/summaries_ID.csv` (where `ID` is the explicit unique identifier used in the `setupSLURM.R` script).
+**Important**: the former collates all the summaries into a single `.csv` file that is stored in the main repo e.g.
+`/gws/nopw/j04/covid19/public/wave0/raw_outputs/summaries_ID.csv` (where `ID` is the explicit unique identifier used in the `setupSLURM.R` script).
 Please note, only do this if you have created summaries at some higher spatial resolution (e.g. trusts / LADs and not wards), otherwise the file will be too large to create on JASMIN and make querying more difficult.

-For ward-level summaries, it is better to use the `collateSumSQL.R` script, which collates all the summaries into a single SQLite `.db` database that is stored in the main repo e.g. `/gws/nopw/j04/covid19/public/wave0/raw_outputs/summaries_ID.db` (where `ID` is the explicit unique identifier used in the `setupSLURM.R` script) e.g.
+For ward-level summaries, it is better to use the `collateSumSQL.R` script, which collates all the summaries into a single compressed SQLite database that is stored in the main repo e.g.
+`/gws/nopw/j04/covid19/public/wave0/raw_outputs/summaries_ID.db` (where `ID` is the explicit unique identifier used in the `setupSLURM.R` script) e.g.

 ```